Kathleen Lane

-Kathleen Lane, sometimes billed as Kitty Lane was a Big Band singer in the 1930s and 1940s.
+Kathleen Lane, sometimes billed as Kitty Lane was an American Big Band singer in the 1930s and 1940s.

 Life and career

 Kathleen was born in Harrisburg, Pennsylvania in December, 1916.
 She attended John Harris High School where she was captain of her high school basketball team.
 "Kitty" was best described as 5 feet of dynamite.
 Growing up in Harrisburg, she was a swimmer, a diver, played tennis and golf better than most boys, and loved riding horses.
 Most of all she loved to sing.
 She said that was the only thing she ever wanted was a career as a jazz singer.
 As a young child, she sang on the local radio.

 After auditioning with allegedly over 100 'girl singers,' she won the praise of Glenn Miller and joined his first band in May of June 1937, as Miller's first female vocalist.
 She recorded five songs with Miller in November and December; "Sweet Stranger" made Metronome's Best Records list and editor George T. Simon became one of her staunchest supporters.